k8s-at-home/charts/charts/stable/qbittorrent/README.md

 All notable changes to this application Helm chart will be documented in this file but does not include changes from our common library.
 To read those click [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common#changelog).

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [12.2.0]

+#### Changed

+- Switched to serviceMonitor instead of podMonitor.
+This would revert scrape intervals and timeouts if changed from default.

 ### [12.1.0]